Email Marketing for Beginners: A Simple Guide That Actually Works

 - Only emailing when you’re selling.
 Give value most of the time; you earn the right to pitch.

 - Buying lists or adding people without permission.
 Illegal in many places, and it destroys deliverability.
 Only email people who opted in.
+(See how to avoid the spam folder.)

 - Inconsistency.
 A predictable rhythm beats sporadic brilliance.